pavelhmeljov/cloudmore_test/README.md

 Then check Public IP from Azure web.
 You can try az command also:

-azure % az vm show --resource-group ResourceGroup --name Cloudmore -d --query myPublicIP -o tsv
+az vm show --resource-group ResourceGroup --name Cloudmore -d --query myPublicIP -o tsv

 Open Grafana from web browser: